Work permits for employees in Thailand: A complete guide for employers [2024]

 • IB Visa: Intended for investment and business, useful for investors and business owners.

 • Smart Visa: This is a relatively new type of visa.
-In Thailand, the SMART Visa targets digital nomads and highly skilled professionals in high-demand fields, a result of the recent rise in digital nomad visas—an outcome of Thailand's efforts to attract tech entrepreneurs who could help solidify Bangkok's place as a startup hub in Southeast Asia.
+The SMART Visa targets digital nomads and highly skilled professionals in high-demand fields—an outcome of Thailand's efforts to attract tech entrepreneurs who could help solidify Bangkok's place as a startup hub in Southeast Asia.

 While there are other types like the Non-Immigrant ED Visa for students and the O-A visa for retirees, they're less relevant to most employers.